telus/tds-core/docs/src/html/3-Foundational-Elements/7-utility-icons.md

 ---

-In order to use variables, functions, and mixins, Thorium's SCSS source code must be imported by your project.
+In order to use variables, functions, and mixins, TDS' SCSS source code must be imported by your project.
 See the [consumption page](http://localhost:8080/5-Governance/1-consumption.html) for further instructions.

 ### Core Icon Codepoint